Your Student ID Card

-Stoke Campus - Full time card collections are organised in the Sports Hall during the first weekend and throughout Welcome Week each September as part of Stage 2 Enrolment.
+Stoke Campus - Full time card collections are organised in the Sports Hall during the first weekend and throughout Welcome Week each September as part of Face to Face Enrolment.
 After Welcome Week ID cards can be collected from the Information Centres.
 Part time student's cards will be posted to their registered home address.

 Lichfield Campus - Cards can be collected from the campus reception.